Car insurance for high-risk drivers in Michigan

 Rates for high-risk car insurance in Michigan

-Michigan’s high-risk auto insurance rates are determined by several variables.
-Generally, car insurance companies in the state will factor your age, driving record, vehicle type, how frequently you drive and the type and amount of coverage you choose.
-Within the factors surrounding driving record, the type and number of incidents that appear are crucial determiners of risk.
-For instance, a single speeding ticket may not have as significant of an impact on your rates as a single at-fault accident, but multiple speeding ticket convictions within a short time frame could result in a much higher insurance premium.
+Drivers with any violations typically pay higher rates, but the number and type of incidents that appear on your record will impact the cost of coverage.
+For instance, a single speeding ticket conviction may not have as significant of an impact on your rates as a single at-fault accident, but multiple speeding convictions within a short time frame could result in a much higher insurance premium.

 Rates after a speeding ticket conviction